 - Professional Licenses/Certificates/Registration: Valid Driver’s License and proof of automobile liability insurance coverage.

-- Knowledge/Skills/Abilities Required: English/Spanish bilingual proficiency in written and verbal communication is preferred.
-Demonstrates the ability to communicate at level 10 on the ALTA language proficiency scale.
-The Program Director may designate some positions at various sites as bilingual-required.
+- Knowledge/Skills/Abilities Required: Bilingual (English/Spanish) preferred.
+Must demonstrate the ability to communicate at level 10 on the language proficiency scale to receive bilingual differential pay.
+The Program Director may designate some FTEs as bilingual-required.
 Effective verbal, written and listening communication skills.
 Strong customer relations skills including the ability to manage stressful situations.
 Knowledge of medical terminology required.
 Knowledge of cultural differences and impact on appropriate care provided to patients.
 Knowledge of local social and health services.
 Knowledge of how to access local community agencies and resources.
 Ability to develop effective working relationships with social service providers and partners.
 Ability to effectively interact with a variety of clients and employees in a professional manner.
 Basic proficiency with a variety of computer programs including, Microsoft Outlook, Word and Excel.

 Working at YVFWC